 When we talk about how to get cash back by using a credit card, it’s important to understand the difference between getting cash back rewards and getting cash as a cash advance.
 While cash back rewards are a return of a small percentage of money you’ve already spent, a cash advance is essentially a “loan” against the credit limit on your credit card.

-When you take out a cash advance on your credit card—for example, by using your credit card to get cash out of an ATM—you will likely be charged a cash advance fee.
+When you take out a cash advance on your credit card — for example, by using your credit card to get cash out of an ATM — you will likely be charged a cash advance fee.
 You’ll also be subject to a high interest rate that begins to accrue immediately from the day of withdrawal.
-In short, a cash advance will likely cost you a lot of money and is rarely a good option, while cash back puts money back into your pocket for making purchases.
+In short, a cash advance will likely cost you a lot of money and it is rarely a good option, while cash back puts money back into your pocket for making purchases.